stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ####  <i class="fas fa-wrench"></i> [Workshop 1: Searching with Precision](/courses/workshops/search-with-precision/)
 {{< /hint >}}

-- This lecture and workshop will help you learn how to query databases and catalogs with precision, saving you time and headaches.
+- This workshop will help you learn how to query databases and catalogs with precision, saving you time and headaches.

 #### ``+ Independent work``

-- Finish the lecture and complete the workshop.
+- Complete the workshop.

 ---